 Regex

-The g_regex_*() functions implement regular expression pattern matching using syntax and semantics similar to Perl regular expression.
+implements regular expression pattern matching using syntax and semantics similar to Perl regular expression.
+See the man:pcrepattern(3) for the syntax definition.

 Some functions accept a @start_position argument, setting it differs from just passing over a shortened string and setting %G_REGEX_MATCH_NOTBOL in the case of a pattern that begins with any kind of lookbehind assertion.
 For example, consider the pattern "\Biss\B" which finds occurrences of "iss" in the middle of words. ("\B" matches only if the current position in the subject is not a word boundary.)
 When applied to the string "Mississipi" from the fourth byte, namely "issipi", it does not match, because "\B" is always false at the start of the subject, which is deemed to be a word boundary.
 However, if the entire string is passed , but with